How Does Exhaust Gas Recirculation Work?

 Advantages of EGR

 Most modern engines use exhaust gas recirculation to reduce emissions.
-In fact, it's one of the cleanest ways to reduce NOx and CO emissions in a diesel engine.
+In fact, it is one of the cleanest ways to reduce NOx and CO emissions in a diesel engine using effective exhaust gas recirculation solutions.

 However, poorly-operated EGR valves can lead to increased turbocharger wear and decreased fuel economy.